 5. To apply, as quickly as possible, fundamental research discoveries to patient care.

-Our department is funded by grants from the National Cancer Institute, National Institutes of Health, American Cancer Society, Susan G. Komen for the Cure, the National Foundation for Cancer Research and from generous donations from patients, family and friends of the KU Cancer Center.
+Our department is funded by grants from the National Cancer Institute, National Institutes of Health, American Cancer Society, Susan G. Komen for the Cure, Department of Defense, V-Foundation, the National Foundation for Cancer Research and from generous donations from patients, family and friends of the KU Cancer Center.

 The Department of Cancer Biology is the home department for multi-departmental and institutional MS and PhD graduate programs.
 Students can choose from any funded graduate faculty member whose lab is doing cancer research in the KU Cancer Center.
 Details regarding admission and degree requirements for the M.S. and Ph.D. programs can be found on their respective catalog pages.